dhoyle/splicedocs-jekyll/pages/DeveloperTopics/_SpliceTools/LogCollector.md

 ## Description

+From Bin 11/26/2018:
+    I write the log collector tool, so I'll add some missing information about it:

+    1. The "-u <userId>" argument is the username that used to ssh to remote machines.
+    2. When collecting the log, on each remote server, the script will create a temporary directory to store the collected logs.
+Then it will copy them to local machine.
+The "-d" argument is used to specify the temporary directory on the remote servers.
+    3. The script will create a directory "splice-logs" in current directory, and store the fetched logs there.

 Log collector: collect logs in a time range related to Splice on a cluster.
 Specifically, it will collect these logs:

 1. Zookeeper